 What We've Accomplished

-Potter Auditorium has been an integral part of the heritage of the Chosen Valley for more than 75 years.
-Potter Auditorium was built in the 1930's during the Great Depression and is now a historic landmark of national significance.
+The historic Chatfield School has been an integral part of the heritage of the Chosen Valley for more than 100 years.
+Potter Auditorium was added to the school in the 1930's during the Great Depression and is now a historic landmark of national significance.

 The Chatfield Community is committed to the preservation and continuance of this still functional building.
 Conversion and expansion of the current structure into a 21st Century regional arts center, while preserving its historical character, now enhances the enjoyment of the community for residents and visitors alike.